Melitopol history

-In 1842 the settlement turned into the town and got a new name – Melitopol (from Greek “melitos” - “honey” and “polis” - “a city, a state”).
+In 1842, it turned into a town and got a new name – Melitopol (from Greek “melitos” - “honey” and “polis” - “a city, a state”).

 Melitopol places